Skip to main content

 Position

 Veloce is a from-scratch async Python web framework — not a wrapper around Starlette, FastAPI, or Flask.
 It provides FastAPI-style typed dependency injection, Pydantic v2 request/response validation, OpenAPI 3.1 schema generation, WebSocket support, and Flask-compatible helpers (g, flash, blueprints, session) in a single tree.
-Production-ready with a radix-tree router, an in-memory test client, and built-in CORS/CSRF/session/rate-limit/security-headers middleware.
+It is built on a radix-tree router, an in-memory test client, and built-in CORS/CSRF/session/rate-limit/security-headers middleware.
+An external security review of the request path is planned ahead of 1.0; until then, treat it as pre-production software.

 Key design points